Best LLM SEO Checking Tools in 2026

 Entity ambiguity

 Overuse of "it," "this," and "they" blurs entity resolution.
-A checking pass should replace ambiguous references with explicit entity labels where precision matters.
+Replace ambiguous references with explicit entity labels where precision matters.

 Schema-prose mismatch